 Can I use home remedies instead of medicine?

-What helps burn at night?
+What helps prevent burning at night?

-Is burning in the chest always acid reflux?
+Is chest burning always acid reflux?

 Can I prevent burning from returning?